model-checking/cbmc-training/docs/src/faq/cbmc.md

 A proof of memory safety, of course, assuming all the assumptions the proof harness is making.
-See our discussion of [proof assumptions](proof-assumptions.md) for more invormation.
+See our discussion of [proof assumptions](proof-assumptions.md) for more information.